- As a retiree, where should you invest to make the most?

 Can’t Take Big Investment Risks?
 Choose from Debt Mutual Fund/Fixed Deposit/PPF

-Most don’t like to take greater risks in their investments once they are more than 60 years old.
+Most don’t like to take greater risks in their investments once they are 60+.
 For them, investment options such as debt mutual funds, monthly income plans of banks and post offices.
 Let’s read about each of them below.

 Debt Mutual Funds